lexishanson/match-two/README.md

 * If playing 2-player, Computer will take it's turn next.
 Wait a moment and watch the status at the top of the screen to see what the Computer selected.

 * Continue playing until all 52 card have been matched.
-If playing 2-player, you'll be told if you or the computer won.
+If playing 2-player, whoever gets the most matches wins!

 ## TODO